mohamedsaiedd/3D-VID/README.md

 <ul>

  <li>
-This is a [NPM](https://www.npmjs.com/package/3d-vid).package for 3D video animation
+This is a  [GitHub Pages](https://pages.github.com/). package for 3D video animation

  </li>
 </ul>